Editor’s note: This post was updated on Aug. 23, 2018

 In addition, many fish species are moving toward the poles in response to ocean warming, disrupting fisheries around the world.

-A recent study predicts that climate change will force hundreds of ocean fish northward, hitting North American fisheries that depend on Pacific rockfish, Atlantic cod and black sea bass especially hard.
+A recent study predicts that the effects of climate change change will force hundreds of ocean fish northward, hitting North American fisheries that depend on Pacific rockfish, Atlantic cod and black sea bass especially hard.

 3. Drowning wetlands